The Wave modifier adds a ripple-like motion to an object’s geometry.

 The arguments of the wave function.

-The speed, in BU (for “Blender Units”) per frame, of the ripple.
+- The speed per frame, of the ripple.

-The height or amplitude, in BU, of the ripple.
+- The height or amplitude of the ripple.

-Half of the width, in BU, between the tops of two subsequent ripples (if Cyclic is enabled).
+- Half of the width between the tops of two subsequent ripples (if Cyclic is enabled).
 This has an indirect effect on the ripple amplitude.
 If the pulses are too near to each other, the wave may not reach the zero Z position, so in this case Blender actually lowers the whole wave so that the minimum is zero and, consequently, the maximum is lower than the expected amplitude.
 See Technical Details and Hints below.

-All the values described above must be multiplied with the corresponding Scale values of the object to get the real dimensions.
+All the values described above are in local object space, i.e. they must be multiplied with the corresponding Scale values of the object to get the real dimensions.

 Technical Details and Hints¶